 Section Overview

-What you’ll learn: How to specify, fit, and evaluate a measurement model using CFA in lavaan
+What you will learn: How to specify, fit, and evaluate a measurement model using CFA in lavaan.

 Why CFA before SEM: The measurement model must be established before structural paths are meaningful.
 If your indicators do not adequately reflect the intended latent constructs, the structural estimates will be uninterpretable.